-Update August 2023 - The introduction of Snapper on Rail has been tricky for some of our younger customers with learning disabilities, as this means remembering to tag on and to tag off.
-This teaches us at Metlink that improvements for some can be difficult for others and we need to find solutions for those unintended consequences.
+Update August 2023: The introduction of Snapper on Rail has been tricky for some of our younger customers with learning disabilities, as this means remembering to tag on and to tag off.
+This teaches us at Metlink that improvements for some can be difficult to adapt to for others and we need to find solutions for those unintended consequences.